ryoheiyasuda/FLIMage_public/README.md

 * Please copy DLL in "External" into output folder.
 Alternatively you can add pre-build event command -- copy "$(ProjectDir)\\External\\$(Configuration)\\*" "$(OutDir)"

-* Source code for MathLibrary.dll is available in https://github.com/ryoheiyasuda/MathLibrary (MathLibrary.dll is included in this package)

 * You may need to edit prebuild events, depending on where you store your external libraries.

 * In default setting, binary will be created in ${SolutionDir}\\bin folder.
 You may need to create the folder before building.